harrow-css/2023-multithreading/fft/README.md

 ## Abstract

-> It's used sooo much everywhere and you should definitely have a brief understanding of it.
+> Fast FOurier Transforms are used sooo much everywhere and you should definitely have a brief understanding of it.

 ## Targets
 - Be able to perform FFT on data (with Python)